linjiw/hugo-blog-theme/content/authors/admin/_index.md

 #email: ""
 ---

-Linji Wang is a highly motivated and accomplished individual with a passion for computer science and mechanical engineering.
-He holds a Master of Science in Mechanical Engineering from Carnegie Mellon University, where he focused on machine learning, computer vision, and deep reinforcement learning.
-Linji also earned a Bachelor of Science in Mechanical Engineering from the University of Cincinnati, where he participated in a joint program with Chongqing University in China.
+#Current
+I'm looking for Ph.D. position in machine learning.

+#Short Bio

+Linji Wang is a second-year master student at the Mechanical Engineering Department, Carnegie Mellon University, researching AI and ML problems.
+Linji's primary research interests are on machine learning, computer vision, reinforcement learning and their intersections.